 Mandarin Chinese and English are both spoken by more than a billion people in the world.
 A slight difference between the two is that while Mandarin speakers are generally completely fluent (the vast majority of these are native speakers), speakers of English as a second language often struggle to express themselves eloquently.

 There’s a wealth of information on the Internet written in Chinese, and there are Chinese minorities in many parts of the world.
 You will be able to find Chinese restaurants almost everywhere, and this may be a good starting point for engaging in conversation with native speakers.

 Spanish is the next most commonly spoken language with about 500 million speakers worldwide.
 Apart from several hundred million people in Latin America and Spain, it is spoken by about 12% of the US population.
-There are a lot of Spanish speakers in many European cities; I don’t have any official statistics, but in Berlin (the city where I live), native Spanish speakers seem to form the largest minority among all foreign students.
+There are a lot of Spanish speakers in many European cities; I don’t have any official statistics, but in Berlin (the city where I studied), native Spanish speakers seemed to form the largest group among all foreign students.

 French is spoken by about 340 million people, not only in France and Canada but also as a lingua franca in 31 African countries, and it is among the most commonly used languages on the Internet.

 Russian is spoken by about 260 million people, and it is a lingua franca in most of the former Eastern Bloc.
 It is the second most popular language on the Internet (after English).

 Portuguese is also spoken by about 260 million people and is used in Brazil, Portugal, and several African countries.

 German is spoken by about 200 million people.
 It is the third most commonly used language on the Internet.
 It is spoken mostly in Central Europe.